 Memorizing Tips: Spread your index cards around the room, get up frequently and associate topics with physical tasks, study in different environments.

 Challenges: You have to sit still during the test.
 You can use tricks like rewriting the question or trying to visualize and draw problems.

 Visual/Logical – You remember exactly where in your notes that answer is.
 You can “see” the diagram.
 You might be really good at maps, drawing, and orienting yourself in space.

 Learning Tips: Diagrams and pictures!
 Use the ones in the text and make your own.
 Visualize the information.
 Flow and bubble charts are your friends.

 Memorizing Tips: Make sure you practice drawing the pictures without any assistance.
 Always try to generate the picture before you check to see if it is right.
-Make copies of empty charts or diagrams that you can complete.
+Make copies of empty charts or diagrams that you fill out.

-Keep in mind that being a doctor will require you to process information in all sorts of ways, so challenge yourself to change modalities and see the information translate from the book into real time patient care.
-All of these things will help you to become the unbelievable dentist you’ve always dreamed to be!
+Keep in mind being a doctor will require you to process information in all sorts of ways so challenge yourself to change modalities and see the information translate from the book into real time patient care.